STEP-BY-STEP GUIDE

 This guide walks you through the steps you need to follow — complete with checklists — so you can integrate a configurator into your sales process and start generating accurate quotes from day one.

-You can’t streamline what you haven’t mapped.
+You can’t fix what you haven’t mapped.
 Before adding new tools, you need to understand your current quote-to-order process.
 Where it works, where it breaks, and where the sales configurator can reduce friction.

 Map every step in the process, from first call to quote to final production handoff.
 It reveals delays that aren’t obvious on paper.